On this page

 - How does Kids Help Phone protect my privacy?

-Are you a young person in Canada searching for wellness support in Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic?
-In addition to English and French, you can connect with Kids Help Phone’s professional counsellors in multiple languages (listed above) by calling 1-800-668-6868.
+Are you a young person in Canada searching for wellness support?
+In addition to English and French, you can now connect with Kids Help Phone’s professional counsellors in over 100 languages including Plains Cree, Severn Ojibwe, Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic by calling 1-800-668-6868.

 Talking to someone about what you’re going through can be difficult, especially if you don’t use the same language.
-That’s why Kids Help Phone is providing our phone counselling service in multiple languages, with the help of trained interpreters.
-It’s all free, private and available 24/7 in Canada.
+That’s why Kids Help Phone is providing our phone counselling in over 100 languages, with the help of trained interpreters.
+It’s all free, confidential and available 24/7 in Canada.
 No ID required.
-On this page, you can learn more about our phone counselling service in multiple languages.

 Can I use this service?

 This service is available to all youth in Canada (regardless of legal status).
-This includes refugees, newcomers, temporary and permanent residents, and other young people across Canada who’d like to get support in Ukrainian, Russian, Pashto, Dari, Mandarin and Arabic.
+This includes refugees, newcomers, temporary and permanent residents, and other young people across Canada.
 You don’t need ID to contact us.
+If you’re currently outside of Canada, you can use Child Helpline International’s website to find helplines across the world.

 Is this service available to adults, too?